StreamingDataPlatform/workshop-samples/README.md

-# Nautilus Developer Workshop Code Samples
+# Dell EMC Streaming Data Platform Developer Workshop Code Samples

 ## Pre-Requisites
-External connectivity enabled Nautilus cluster required to perform these samples.
-If Nautilus cluster not exists, applications can be developed using standalone pravega.
+External connectivity enabled Dell EMC SDP cluster required to perform these samples.
+If SDP cluster not exists, applications can be developed using standalone pravega.

 Use Ubuntu VM or Ubuntu for desktops